limodou/uliweb-doc/en/update.md

 -----------------

 * Update nginx support output, add proxy_set_header
-* Add `save_file()` function to orm, so you can save select reesult to a csv file
+* Add `save_file()` function to orm, so you can save select result to a csv file
 * Add `save_file()` method to Result.
 * Fix missing `clear()` function of SortedDict.
 * Fix i18n process, for project and apps extraction, it'll create application first, so that user defined tag will be registered correctly.
 But user defined tag will be limited later.
+* Add `walk_dirs()` to utils/common.py.
+This function can ignore some files and file ext, and supports fnmatch pattern.

 0.2.2 Version
 -----------------